 Pharmacy Heritage Foundation, Inc. Located in the downtown Historic

-District in the beautiful Gaffney Building (Circa 1890), the museum is
+District in the beautiful Gaffney Building, The museum is currently

-currently celebrating its 25th anniversary.
+celebrating its 29th anniversary.
 Pam Ekiss, longtime resident

 The Oklahoma Frontier Drugstore Museum collections reflect